 There is something about doors and windows.
 Doors and windows tell us so much about the streets, about history, about culture—and they’re everywhere.
 Doors and windows are big, small, plain, colorful, old, new, modern, antique, they come in all shapes and forms.
 Sometimes you will find open doors and windows, sometimes closed, with or without people, and sometimes the door or the windows are gone, but you know where they used to be.

 Doors and windows beg us to be opened.
-You are supposed to open doors and walk through them.
-You are supposed to open windows and let the breeze come through.
+You’re supposed to open doors and walk through them.
+You’re supposed to open windows and let the breeze come through.

-If what caught your attention was the texture, rusting, peeling paint, the carvings, then move in closer and consider using a macro lens, you really want to capture as much detail as possible.
-Side lighting can accentuate those details, use the shadows to add depth to the texture, capture an image in two dimensions.
+If what caught your attention was the texture, rusting, peeling paint, the carvings, then move in closer and consider using a macro lens.
+You really want to capture as much detail as possible.
+Side lighting can accentuate those details.
+Use the shadows to add depth to the texture; capture an image in two dimensions.

-About the Author:
+About the Author

 This article was written by Joaquin Duenas.
 Website: http://www.theduenitas.com.
 PhotoBlog: http://theduenitas.blogspot.com.
-The Duenitas Digital World is based in Miami, Florida and covers South Florida, the Caribbean, Mexico and Central America.
+The Duenitas Digital World is based in Miami, Florida and covers South Florida, the Caribbean, Mexico, and Central America.